 I have a clinical background in Assertive Outreach and Early Intervention in Psychosis mental health services.
 I have worked in a variety of clinical roles in these services, mainly focusing on the delivery of psychological interventions.

-Robert is a former HEE/NIHR Clinical Doctoral Research Fellow (2016-2019).
-As part of his PhD in Clinical Psychology, he conducted a feasibility randomised controlled trial of an innovative talking therapy, called Method of Levels, for people experiencing first-episode psychosis (https://doi.org/10.1186/ISRCTN13359355).
-His current research interests include the development and evaluation of transdiagnostic interventions for people experiencing psychosis and their relatives, and improving the effectiveness and efficiency of secondary care mental health services.
+I am a former HEE/NIHR Clinical Doctoral Research Fellow (2016-2019).
+As part of my PhD in Clinical Psychology, I conducted a feasibility randomised controlled trial of a new talking therapy, called Method of Levels, for people experiencing first-episode psychosis (https://doi.org/10.1186/ISRCTN13359355).

 My current research interests are as follows: